 As you can see in this video, these are shocking but unfortunately realistic images.
 What we as human beings need to realize is that all our actions and events affect everyone on Earth.
 Our planet, our home; is a living being that just as we humans and all other living beings, are all connected by the ecosystems.
 We are all oné.
 Ecosystems that are very vulnerable.
 As plankton is poisoned by plastic soup, then this has impact on all kinds of small and large fish and also on us as human beings, because we eat that fish again.
 That’s circle of life.
 Everyone is dependent on each other.
 The Earth (our home) is under very great pressure.
-Climate change, environmental pollution, deforestation, overfishing, extinction of protected animal species, loss of biodiversity.
+Climate change, environmental pollution, deforestation, overfishing, extinction of protected animal species through poaching, loss of biodiversity.
 The ecological crisis is a global issue wich effect us all.
 No matter what race or relegion you have, if you’re poor or rich, we all need oxygen, water and food.
 The solution is that we need to address the most important world problems: overcrowding, corruption, world domination, abuse of power, war, terrorism, cultural conflicts, poverty, violation of human rights, hunger, water scarcity.
 These are all problems that we as humans cause ourselfs.
 As Humans it is our responsibility to meet the challenge to address these problems together.
 Let’s put an end to this destruction and fight for a better world.

 Climate change and the Greenhouse effect